roby2014/virtual-board-vhdl/UsbPort/readme.md

 # What is UsbPort?

-UsbPort is a "communication" method that allows students to manipulate their VHDL circuit signals via a Kotlin/Java application.
+UsbPort is a "communication" method that allows manipulating VHDL circuit signals via a Kotlin/Java application.
 The default UsbPort implementation communicates with the VHDL circuit via [JTAG](https://www.fpga4fun.com/JTAG.html).
 UsbPort can only read or write 7 bits to the port (via `UsbPort.read()` or `UsbPort.write(val)`).